 It's a time to come together

-For protestors, the National Day of Mourning serves as a time to rally together to advocate for what they believe in.
-The United American Indians of New England — the group that organizes the protest — has done an excellent job improving relations between the government and native people.
+For protesters, the National Day of Mourning serves as a time to rally together to advocate for what they believe in.
+UAINE has worked to improve relations between the government and native people.

 It shifts our attention away from turkey

 Yes, Thanksgiving can be a great day filled with tons of good food and time spent with loving family and friends.
 However, the mission behind the National Day of Mourning is to highlight that the Thanksgiving holiday is actually quite painful for some people.
 For quite a few Native Americans in New England, Thanksgiving marks a time when their ancestors were treated poorly.